-“Do you set yourself up with a regular stream of excuses that hold you back from making progress in the era of acceleration?
+“Do you set yourself up with a regular stream of excuses that hold you back from making progress in the area of accelaration?
 Do the innovation killers surround you?”

 Jim Carroll identifies, on stage, both the cultural killers and the practical strategies that must be pursued to break through!

 POSTS ABOUT THE INNOVATION KILLERS